 If I get COVID-19, will I pass it to my fetus?

-There is no evidence that COVID-19 crosses the placenta to infect your fetus, and although there is very little published research on this topic, other similar viruses (influenza, SARS) do not infect the fetus during pregnancy, so I do not think this is a legitimate concern.
+It’s not yet entirely clear whether COVID-19 crosses the placenta to infect your fetus, and there is very little published research on this topic.Similar viruses (influenza, SARS) do not infect the fetus during pregnancy, and the babies that may have been infected during pregnancy did very well in the recent papers that suggested such an infection is possible.
 There is no evidence that cesarean delivery reduces the risk of infection, so this is not recommended.

 What about during and after delivery?